 Rock Hill is a very small town located in the state of New York.
 With a population of 2,369 people and just one neighborhood, Rock Hill is the 544th largest community in New York.

-Unlike some towns, Rock Hill isn鈥檛 mainly white- or blue-collar.
+Unlike some towns, Rock Hill isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rock Hill are a mix of both white- and blue-collar jobs.
 Overall, Rock Hill is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Rock Hill who work in management occupations (12.49%), food service (12.11%), and office and administrative support (10.20%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.35% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.35% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Rock Hill.
 51.37% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.